 3.5.2.2 the output of large power station(s).

-3.6 Where considered appropriate, diversity may be applied to the summation of the power flows arising from consideration of paragraphs 3.5.2.1 and 3.5.2.2
+3.6 Where considered appropriate, diversity may be applied to the summation of the power flows arising from consideration of paragraphs 3.5.2.1 and 3.5.2.2.

 3.7 The transmission capacity for the connection of a particular demand group shall meet the criteria set out in paragraphs 3.7 to 3.11 under the following background conditions: